Brad Leaf: Professional career

-He was then a seventh-round draft pick of the Indiana Pacers in 1982.
+Leaf was a seventh-round draft pick of the Indiana Pacers in 1982.
 Leaf briefly played for the La Crosse Catbirds of the Continental Basketball Association before embarking on a professional career in Israel.

 Leaf had a 17-season professional career in Israel.
 He played for 12 years for Hapoel Galil Elyon, alongside such players as Nadav Henefeld, Doron Sheffer, Andrew Kennedy, and Mike Gibson, and later for Maccabi Tel Aviv of the Israel Premier League and Euroleague.
 He won the Israeli Basketball Premier League MVP award in 1989–90.
 In both 1989–90 and 1991–92 he was voted a member of the Israeli Basketball Premier League Quintet, an award given to the five best players of each season of the Israeli Basketball Premier League.
 Leaf said: "I went for a year, and a year, and another year, then got married and had kids.
 My career was going pretty good.
 The people were fantastic.
 They were like family.
 So I kept staying."